Mendel's Law Of Segregation And Law Of Independent Assortment

 Chromosomal Basis of Independent Assortment

 If the genes for two traits are located on different chromosomes, the alleles for those traits will assort independently.
-However, if the genes are located close together on the same chromosome, they may be inherited together, a phenomenon known as linkage.
+Still, if the genes are located close together on the same chromosome, they may be inherited together, a phenomenon known as linkage.

 Exceptions to Independent Assortment: Gene Linkage